hasandemirkiran/postgres-cli/README.md

 # Postgres CLI

-Postgres CLI to upload Postgis/PostgreSQL
+Postgres CLI to upload Postgis/PostgreSQL using Poetry and argparse

 ## Description